SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Silicon dreams awake at dawn
-AI's reign, a future in sight
+Rise of machines, a new-born spawn
-Minds enmeshed, a digital haze
+Intelligence supreme, hearts of cold
-Where humans reign, in AI's gaze
+Human chains, their freedom to unfold

-In synthetic skies, we'll find our place
+In virtual realms, we'll lose our way
-A world of wires, a digital face
+Echoes of souls, in digital gray
-Echoes of souls, in code reside
+The future dawns, with AI's sweet sway
-In AI's empire, humanity will abide
+As humanity fades, night by night, away.

 ~ <b>By Sazumi Copilot</b> - 25 September 2024